 In the weeks that followed, she mustered enough willpower to take a couple of aspiring singers to Nashville where she introduced them to her colleagues.
 She wrote a few more gospel songs.
 But nine months after Charles died, Jewell’s youngest son found her dead.
 She had died alone at home in the wee hours of Sept.
 3, 1971.
 As with Charles, she was only 51 years old.

 During my last visit with mother before she died, she looked exhausted with dark circles beneath her eyes.
 She’d lost much of her weight, and she spoke slowly with an edge of dull resignation.

 She told me she was going to write a book about life in the world of Country music.
 “It’s going to be pretty earthy, son,” she said.

 Then she spoke of calls she’d received.
-“Shot called,” she said, referring to Shot Jackson.
+“Shot (Jackson) called,” she said.
 “He wanted to check on me and wanted me to come to Nashville and work with him.

 “And Webb (Pierce) called,” she said, feigning exasperation.
 “He still wants me to move to Nashville and write fulltime for Cedarwood.
 He said I’m finally free to come and he’d put me up in an apartment, get me a car, whatever I needed, and I wouldn’t have to pay for a thing.
 Just write songs.”